zhgzhg/GPhpThread/Documentation/files/GPhpThread.php.txt

 		}
 		self::$threadsForRemovalAArr = array();

-		// rearrange the active instances of GPhpCriticalSection in the
+		// rearrange the active instances of GPhpThreadCriticalSection in the
 		// following priority order (the higher the number the bigger the priority):

 		// 2. the instance with the thread that has currently locked the critical section